probonopd/previous/readme.previous.txt

  4) Status
  ---------

-Previous is still work in progress.
-Some hardware is not yet emulated:
+Previous is stable, but some parts are still work in progress.
+Some hardware is not yet emulated.
+Status of the individual components is as follows:
-CPU		good
+CPU		good (but not cycle-exact)
 MMU		good
 FPU		good
-DSP		buggy
+DSP		good
 DMA		good
-NextBus		missing
+NextBus		good
 Memory		good
 2-bit graphics	good
 Color graphics	good
 RTC		good
-Timers		buggy
+Timers		good
 SCSI drive	good
-MO drive	good (single drive)
+MO drive	good
 Floppy drive	good
 Ethernet	good
 Serial		dummy
 Printer		good
-Sound		partial (no microphone)
+Sound		good
 Keyboard	good
 Mouse		good
 ADB		dummy
 Nitro		dummy
+Dimension	partial (no video I/O)

 There are remaining problems with the host to emulated machine interface for